 I’ve lost count how many times I’ve heard that liking dark eroge, particularly titles containing rape scenes, is similar to committing a crime.
 It’s been said that it indicates, among other things, an unstable or unhealthy mind, or even signs of a budding sexual predator.
 It is fetishizing a crime, and while I won’t argue against that, to say the audience of these titles cannot distinguish the barrier between fiction and reality is pure nonsense.

 For those particularly masochistic, it could be an indulgence similar to a rape fantasy.
-Which is, it must be noted, only a fantasy, which I have expanded upon before.
+Which is, it must be noted, only a fantasy.
 One who indulges in such a scenario desires to be truly victimized no more than a reader of dark eroge wishes to actually violate someone, and to think so is not only blindingly ignorant, but grossly presumptuous.

 If one does choose to support companies and eroge which depict the harm of imaginary others, as bizarre as it may seem, it is all a matter of personal taste.
 That being said, the genre can be considered more than distressing, and no one is obligated to like dark eroge if they wish not to.
 However, to lay blame upon those who do prefer the more deviant kind of reading material, and to consider them as potential criminals has no logical basis whatsoever.